toolness/teeny-quiz-fun/README.md

   that correspond to the selected input's `value` attribute.
   For checkboxes, values will be booleans.

-  This function should perform any necessary logic on `response` and return a string representing the id of a `<div>` in the answers section of the HTML.
+  This function should perform any necessary logic on its argument and return a string representing the id of a `<div>` in the answers section of the HTML.
 The related `<div>` will then be shown to the user.